kbaggen/SPINDELMATE/README.md

-### What is SPINDELMATE <sup><sub></sup></sub><sup><sub>UPDATED on 11 March 2024 - versionM.5.0 - Dear Sir/Madame,
-the project of SPINDELMATE has been updated till today both hold the project of SPINDELMATE and also iBLOPPER under one CLOUD and as of now called iBLOPPER MATE CLOUD.
-Hence, your logger should still work as before and the new cloud should hold all same possibilites even looking a bit different!</sup></sub>
-<sup><sub>SPINDELMATE CLOUD => https://spindelmate.bubble-logger.com/login.php</sup></sub>
+### What is SPINDELMATE <sup><sub></sup></sub><sup><sub>UPDATED on 11 March 2024 - versionM.5.0 - Dear Sir/Madame,the project of SPINDELMATE has been updated till today both hold the project of SPINDELMATE and also iBLOPPER under one CLOUD and as of now called iBLOPPER MATE CLOUD.
+Hence, your logger should still work as before and the new cloud should hold all same possibilites even looking a bit different!</sup></sub><sup><sub>SPINDELMATE CLOUD => https://spindelmate.bubble-logger.com/login.php</sup></sub>

 SPINDELMATE is a fermentation logger capturing the TILT hydrometer or RAPT PILL data of gravity and temperature by Bluetooth or WiFI signal from iSPINDEL.
 Furthermore, it is a cloud service allowing to easily uploading your data.